 Protecting people in our supply chain

 We expect the specialist contractors we use to have well-developed employment practices.
-However, they may subcontract to other agencies and suppliers with unclear practices, especially in locations with weaker human rights regulations.
+However, they may subcontract to other agencies and suppliers, especially in locations with weaker human rights regulations.

 When we use direct suppliers, we require them to understand and adhere to our requirements on human rights, as described in our Code of Ethics.
 We have zero tolerance of any form of modern slavery and require protection of the rights of workers in the supply chain.
 While our influence diminishes further down the supply chain, we continue to encourage our contractors to apply good practice.